rails/rails/guides/source/testing.md

 end
 ```

-or they can continue to be included directly into the relevant parent classes
+They can also continue to be included directly into the relevant parent classes:

 ```ruby
 # test/test_helper.rb